A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Results

 In case of CS, only a partial restoration of the AN population responses was observed after processing (Fig.~\ref{fig:ANs_simpl}(c)).
-The trained model ($\La_{r^2,r^2_p,R^2_p}$, $T_{x}$) improved the NRMSE for stimuli presented at 60 and 70 dB SPL by $\sim$1\%, but resulted in higher errors for lower speech levels (30-50 dB SPL).
-Although we found that 16 layers achieved the best improvement for the Slope35-7,0,0 HI profile (see Appendix B), a smaller DNN-HA architecture with less trainable parameters could show an improved benefit for this milder HI profile (loss of LSR and MSR ANFs only) which might require simpler sound processing.
-To test this, we applied the same training procedure using an architecture of 12 layers (6 in the encoder and 6 in the decoder) and saw that the smaller architecture ($\La_{r^2,r^2_p,R^2_p}$, $T_{x}$, 12 layers) achieved similar restoration of the AN population responses (Fig.~\ref{fig:ANs_simpl}(c)) but resulted in higher NRMSEs compared to the $\La_{r^2,r^2_p,R^2_p}$, $T_{x}$ model (Fig.~\ref{fig:ANs_simpl}(d)).
+The trained model ($\La_{r^2,r^2_p,R^2_p}$, $T_{x}$) improved the NRMSE for stimuli presented at 60 and 70 dB SPL by $\sim$1\%, but resulted in larger errors for lower speech levels (30-50 dB SPL).
+Although we found that 16 layers achieved the best improvement for the Slope35-7,0,0 HI profile (see Appendix B), a smaller DNN-HA architecture with fewer trainable parameters could show an improved benefit for this milder HI profile (loss of LSR and MSR ANFs only) which might require simpler sound processing.
+To test this, we applied the same training procedure using an architecture of 12 layers (6 in the encoder and 6 in the decoder) and saw that the smaller architecture ($\La_{r^2,r^2_p,R^2_p}$, $T_{x}$, 12 layers) achieved similar enhancement of the AN population responses (Fig.~\ref{fig:ANs_simpl}(c)) but resulted in higher NRMSEs compared to the original $\La_{r^2,r^2_p,R^2_p}$, $T_{x}$ model (Fig.~\ref{fig:ANs_simpl}(d)).

 The difficulty of restoring CS-compromised peripheries is apparent from these two milder HI cases, since a comparison of the unprocessed NRMSEs in these HI cases (Fig.~\ref{fig:ANs_simpl}(b),(d)) shows much larger differences for the CS profile even at 30 dB SPL ($\sim$3\% compared to $\sim$0.5\% for the OHC-loss case).
-This suggests that fully restoring CS using the proposed method is much more difficult than the restoration of OHC loss, and especially for severe losses of ANFs (e.g., $>$50\% loss of ANFs that was used in the previous section).
-Even though our CS strategies could optimally drive the remaining ANFs after processing, they could not fully compensate for this sheer loss of the ANF population.
+This suggests that fully restoring CS using the proposed method is much more difficult than the restoration of OHC loss, and especially for severe ANF losses (e.g. $>$50\% loss of ANFs as in the previous section).
+Even though our CS strategies can optimally drive the remaining ANFs after processing, they could not fully compensate for a sheer loss of the ANF population.
 This points to a general limitation of acoustic-based treatments for damaged AN structures.